 - families from all types of backgrounds;

 - people without children;

 - people with children;

 - single people;

-- people from all ethnic backgrounds;
+- people from all ethnic backgrounds

 - people with disabilities;

 - people who are not "perfect";

 - people who have had problems in the past;

-- · people who rent their home;
+- people who rent their home;

-- overweight people and smokers;
+- health and lifestyle issues;

 - people whose infertility treatment has ended.

-Further explanation is given to each of these bullet points, so, for instance, when discussing weight, smoking and age, this is qualified by explaining that adopters need to have the health and vigour to meet the many and varied demands of children throughout their childhood and into adulthood.
+Further explanation is given to each of these bullet points, so, for instance, when discussing health issues, this is qualified by explaining that adopters need to have the health and vigour to meet the many and varied demands of children throughout their childhood and into adulthood.